-Since its founding the InterLaw Diversity Forum has expanded its scope beyond LGBT+ to encompass all strands of diversity and inclusion (including Race & Ethnicity, Disability, and social mobility), with a particular focus on cultural change in the workplace and ‘multiple identities’/intersectionality.
+Since its founding the InterLaw Diversity Forum has expanded its scope beyond LGBT+ to encompass all strands of diversity and inclusion (including Race & Ethnicity, Disability, Gender, and social mobility), with a particular focus on cultural change in the workplace and ‘multiple identities’/intersectionality.

 Since the launch of the InterLaw Diversity Forum, the legal sector’s performance in Stonewall’s Work Equality Index (WEI) has dramatically improved:

 • In 2007 there were no law firms represented in the Top 100 Employers, and the legal sector ranked second from the bottom

 • In 2017 there were 17 law firms recognized in the Top 100 Employers, and the legal sector was the top-ranking sector overall.

 Stonewall has stated: “A major part of the movement forward for the [legal] sector has been the InterLaw Diversity Forum.
 It helped provide a sector-specific focus.”
 This success has encouraged the InterLaw Diversity Forum to expand its offering.